MiSTer-devel/GBA_MiSTer/README.md

 - Color optimizations: shader colors and desaturate
 - Rewind: go back up to 60 seconds in time
 - Tilt: enable in OSD and use analog stick (map stick in Mister Main before)
+- Solar Sensor: enable in OSD and Set brightness in OSD
+- Gyro: enable in OSD and use analog stick (map stick in Mister Main before)

 # Savestates
 Core provides 4 slots to save the state.
 The first slot gets saved to disk and automatically loaded (but not applied)